fatihsinanyaman/tic-tac-toe-functional-programing/README.md

 ## Tic-Tac-Toe Game

 This is a simple implementation of a Tic-Tac-Toe game using functional programming concepts in JavaScript.
-The game has been implemented in a purely functional way, avoiding any state mutation, loops, and side-effects.
+The game has been implemented in a purely functional way, avoiding any state mutation and side-effects.

+## Demo

+You can try a [live demo](https://playcode.io/1260815) of the app.

 ## Features